AlbertoSaretto/Music-Genre-Recognition/README.md

 # MGR
-## WHERE WE ARE // WEHERE ARE WE GOING
+## WHERE WE ARE // WHERE ARE WE GOING

 * CNN 1D:
 	- accuracy <30%